 How to Identify a Tanning Bed Rash and How Long Does the Itching Last?

 You cannot ignore those itchy tanning bed rashes.
-It can be seen on any part of your body after using a tanning bed.
+It can be seen on any body part after using a tanning bed.

 You can easily notice white or red itchy bumps that can be very uncomfortable.